updated Jul 2, 2026 11.5MB file size 336 downloads

 Both problems are common and both are trivial to fix once you stop trying to hand-edit the file.

-A 400-track playlist is not something anyone should be repairing line by line in Notepad, and the formats are just different enough that copying entries between them by hand introduces errors.
+A 400-track playlist is not something anyone should be repairing line by line in Notepad.

 X M3U Converter handles the rewrite in one pass, either in your browser or through the free Windows app.